 Our go-to hike for visitors to Penticton, this section of the KVR is super close to downtown, is almost completely flat and offers wonderful views of Okanagan Lake, Okanagan Mountain Park, Summerland and Penticton.

 This trail offers the chance to get close to the iconic Penticton sign and learn some KVR history along the way from the interpretive placards.
-The turnaround point is the impressive wooden McCulloch Trestle bridge, named after the Kettle Valley Railway’s chief engineer Andrew McCulloch.

 Parking at the trailhead can be limited, so if you can, walk from downtown Penticton instead.
 The climb up Vancouver Hill is the perfect warm up!

-KVR Trail and Penticton Creek Combo
+KVR Trail and Penticton Creek Loop

 Length of hike: 3km loop